 Yep!
 I know technology is difficult for some people, and navigating digital applications is a lot different from the paper applications you might be used to.
 I’ve helped several people apply for (and get!) great jobs, mainly teachers.
 Learn more here.

 Q: My office/house/garage/life is a mess.
 Do you make house calls?

 This used to be a big part of my business, but I’ve cut back since having a baby.
-If you live in the DFW metroplex and are okay with a baby tagging along, feel free to contact me and we can talk about it!
+If you live in the DFW metroplex, feel free to contact me and we can talk about it!

 Q: Can you help me make great videos for YouTube and Facebook?

 Yes!
 I love making YouTube videos.
 I can help you make introductions, add music, edit out parts you’ve messed up, and make you attractive thumbnails.
 Learn more here.

 Q: I have a blog, but I’m struggling with it.
 What services do you offer?

 I have several options for blog editing, which you can find here.

 I used to write for several publications, but I found that writing about something I wasn’t passionate about wasn’t good for my mental health.
 However, if you think you have a topic I would love, let me know!

 Q: I want to start a newsletter, but I have no idea how.
 Do you know how?